Eye Gaze-Informed and Context-Aware Pedestrian Trajectory Prediction in Shared Spaces with Automated Shuttles: A Virtual Reality Study: Virtual Reality Experiment

 \section{Virtual Reality Experiment}

-To test our model, we developed an immersive VR experiment focusing on the specific pedestrian-automated shuttle interactions in shared space.
+To test our model, we conducted an immersive VR experiment focusing on the specific pedestrian--automated shuttle interactions in shared space.
 We examined how various factors influence such interactions and collected data for later analysis.
+Due to the lack of eye-tracking data in existing real-world pedestrian trajectory prediction datasets, we conduct a VR experiment to fulfill this purpose.